gtsystem/lightkube/docs/selectors.md

     Each resource support a specific (and very limited) set of fields that can be used in the selector.

 !!! note
-    The valid operations for field selectors are only "equal" and "not equal".
+    The valid operations for field selectors are only "equal", "not equal" and "not in".

 ### Examples